RubixML/ML/docs/classifiers/logistic-regression.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/LogisticRegresion.php">[source]</a></span>

 # Logistic Regression
-A linear classifier that uses the logistic (*sigmoid*) function to estimate the probabilities of exactly *two* classes.
+A linear classifier that uses the logistic (*sigmoid*) function to estimate the probabilities of exactly two class outcomes.
 The model parameters (weights and bias) are solved using mini batch Gradient Descent with pluggable optimizers and cost functions that run on the neural network subsystem.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Online](../online.md), [Probabilistic](../probabilistic.md), [Verbose](../verbose.md), [Persistable](../persistable.md)